Renogy Or Battle Born Batteries? Who Is The Winner When It Comes To Lithium Batteries?

-If using a parallel connection (which I recommend) you would combine two panels with a MC4 Y branch connector.
+If using a parallel connection (which I recommend) you would combine two panels with a No products found..
 These also come in larger sizes if you want to connect three panels or more.

 For a small starter setup for a camper, I would recommend something smaller just to get started.
 Like the Renogy 1000W pure sine wave inverter.
-This would let you use everything in your camper except for your AC and microwave.
+This would let you use everything in your camper except for your AC, microwave, and water heater on electricity.